GEOS-DEV/GEOS/src/coreComponents/physicsSolvers/docs/SinglePhaseFlow.rst

 Primary solution field label is ``pressure``.
-Initial conditions must be prescribed on this field in every region, and boundary conditions must be presribed on this field on cell or face sets of interest.
+Initial conditions must be prescribed on this field in every region, and boundary conditions must be prescribed on this field on cell or face sets of interest.

 In addition, the solver declares a scalar field named ``referencePorosity`` and a vector field named ``permeability``, that contains principal values of the symmetric rank-2 permeability tensor